buildingSMART/IFC4.3.x-development/docs/properties/m/MaximumTemperatureFactor.md

 MaximumTemperatureFactor
 ========================

-Deviation in performance due to maximum design temperature
+Deviation in performance due to maximum design temperature.